Live CDs, DVDs and LPs 1

 Good To See You Again is a lavish film produced around the Billion Dollar Babies tour of 1973.
 With the Alice Cooper Group at the height of their creative and commercial powers, no production was too daring or costly, with the result being an epic fusion of cinema and live music.

 Initially released only in theatres, it took over 30 years for it to see the light of day as an official home release.
 To be fair, it shows its age somewhat, and some of the acting is rather ropey, but nobody can deny the quality of the live music on offer.
-The DVD also comes with a host of extras including commentary by Alice, trailers, deleted scenes and outtakes.
+The DVD also comes with a host of extra features including commentary by Alice, trailers, deleted scenes and outtakes.